 The Asia Pacific Economic Cooperation (APEC) forum; Asia Pacific international relations, economic issues, and security issues; US-Asia policy, trade policy.

-Charles E. Morrison has been president of the Center since August 1, 1998.
-He has had extensive involvement in the conceptualization, organization and funding of policy-oriented educational research and dialogue projects in both Japan and the United States, and has long been involved in promoting the concept of Asia Pacific community.
+Charles E. Morrison has held several positions at the Center, including president from August 1, 1998 through December 30, 2016.
+In these capacities he has had extensive involvement in the conceptualization, organization and funding of policy-oriented educational multilateral research and dialogue projects and is a strong advocate of the concept of Asia Pacific community.

-He holds a Ph.D. in international relations from Johns Hopkins School of Advanced International Studies.
+He holds a Ph.D. in international relations from Johns Hopkins School of Advanced International Studies, where he also once taught Southeast Asian international relations.